 The non-Cliff Notes description: The story was meant to be a three act event to herald the arrival of Amazing Spider-Man #400.
 However, no one seemed to have an idea on what to do before hand and went with the idea after it was given and championed.
 Things spiraled out of control because of the four aforementioned problems: Marvel, via Ronald Perelmannote the man who would end up bringing Marvel to the brink of bankruptcy., wanted a storyline that would rival Age of Apocalypse and, going with a "profit or die" mentality note meaning that if your title didn't bring in the money, it and you were given the axe, the marketing department held a lot more clout than anyone else: instead of a set series of stories, marketing demanded that they stretch the story as long as possible.
 That meant one-shots, mini-series and extra long events.
 Bit by bit, creators got fed up and walked out as the story grew more and more convoluted.

 Anything that isn't part of the mainstream Marvel Comics tends to suffer from this.
 One of the more documented ones was The New Universe.
 Touted as "The World Outside Your Window", the franchise fell apart from the beginning - writers tossed in 616-type elements (aliens, powered armors, etc.), financial backers pulled out before it even started, and people were too engrossed by that slogan.
-Despite canceling half of the franchise and starting a massive storyline that started with the destruction of Pittsburgh, it never got off its feet and died nearly three years later.
+Despite canceling half of the franchise and starting a massive storyline that began with the destruction of Pittsburgh, it never got off its feet and died nearly three years later.

 newuniversal suffered an equally crushing blow when the files on Warren Ellis' laptop were lost when his hard drive failed.
 Marvel shuffled him on to other projects and newuniversal died an inglorious death.